 \subsubsection{Velocity Measurement}

 To ascertain the target velocity, the radar emits two chirps separated by time $T_c$.
 Each reflected chirp undergoes FFT processing to identify the range of the target (Range-FFT).
-The Range-FFT corresponding to each chirp exhibits peaks in the same location, but with a different phase.
+The Range-FFT corresponding to each chirp exhibits peaks in the same locations but with different phases.
 The observed phase difference corresponds to motion in the target of $vT_c$.
-The velocity $v$ can be computed using Equation (\ref{equ: Radar_Velocity}) where $\Delta\phi$ represents the phase difference:
+The velocity $v$ can be computed using Equation (\ref{equ: Radar_Velocity}), where $\Delta\phi$ represents the phase difference:

 For precise velocity estimation, the radar transmits multiple consecutive chirps to create a chirp frame.
 Subsequently, it conducts a Doppler-FFT over the phases received from these chirps to determine the velocity.